Chandler Municipal Airport: Facilities

 The airport has built and improved a heliport facility, airport signage, and aircraft parking space by 10 acres with 90 tie-down spaces.
-These improvements were made overhe six years and cost about $7 million.
+These improvements were made over six years and cost about $7 million.
 The privately owned parking spaces are at 100% capacity.
 Affiliated Property Management is the company/HOA that controls the privately owned hangars.

-In the year ending April 25, 2011 the airport had 161,750 aircraft operations, average 443 per day: 98% general aviation, 2% air taxi, and <1% military.
+In the year ending April 25, 2011, the airport had 161,750 aircraft operations, an average of 443 per day: 98% general aviation, 2% air taxi, and <1% military.
 333 aircraft were then based at the airport: 86% single-engine, 9% multi-engine, 3% helicopter, 1% jet, and 1% ultralight.